COMING For FALL!

-Watch the trailer for the new Book of Isaiah Study with Lecturer Fr.
-Patrick Winslow.
+Watch the trailer for the new CSS study, LUKE, with Dr. Paul Thigpen and Fr.
+Jeffrey Kirby.

 “I had the pleasure of examining a wonderful program offered by Catholic Scripture Study International, which I believe, surpasses any other program I have seen.
 In addition to materials which do not insult the intelligence of the Catholic seeker of truth, this program covers all the desirable bases – thorough textual analysis and exegesis, stimulating questions to engage the individual subscriber, and direct and faithful connections of what has been studied to the Catechism, and to the magisterial writings of the Church.
 I can easily assure any pastor, that this program will not only enhance the spiritual lives of your people individually, but also the level of spiritual vitality of your parish.
 For these reasons, and more, I heartily recommend this program to priests, deacons, educators, and any individual wishing to have a closer and deeper understanding of God’s word in Sacred Scripture, when ‘the Father, who is in heaven comes lovingly to meet his children, and talks with them.’
 (Catechism #104)”